aimms/user-guide/aimms-ide/Solvers/CPLEX/MIP Solution Polishing/CPLEX_Polishing_Number_of_Solutions.rst

 CPLEX must have a feasible solution in order to start polishing.
 It must also have certain internal structures in place to support solution polishing.
-Consequently, when the criterion specified by this parameter is met, CPLEX begins solution polishing only after these starting conditions are also met.
-That is, there may be a delay between the moment when the criterion specified by this parameter is met and when solution polishing starts.
+Consequently, when the criterion specified by this option is met, CPLEX begins solution polishing only after these starting conditions are also met.
+That is, there may be a delay between the moment when the criterion specified by this option is met and when solution polishing starts.